jameshume/jehtech/src/html/arm.md

         |     Reservered     |T |  |  |  |  |  |  |  |  |  |  |  |  |  |  |  |  |  |  |  |  |  |  |  |  |
         +--+--+--+--+--+--+--+--+--+--+--+--+--+--+--+--+--+--+--+--+--+--+--+--+--+--+--+--+--+--+--+--+
         ```
-    * APSR/IPSR/EPSR accessed as one register via xPSR, which acts as an alias for one of the registers at a time.
+    * APSR/IPSR/EPSR accessed as one register via xPSR.
 For example
       when an interrupt occurs, the xPSR is one of the resisters that is auto stored on the stack and looks like this:
         ```
          31                 24                                                          5              0